gabriaraujo/omp-upmsp/README.md

 # OMP Solver
-> Solver for the ore mixing problem | Scientific Research
+> Solver for the ore mixing problem

 ## Ore Mixing or Blending Problem